-Mr Tan has over 30 years of working experience in major listed companies and held various positions in corporate development and communications, corporate finance, corporate treasury and accounting.
-He was Chief Financial Officer of GuocoLand Limited from 2008 to 2015 and Director of Finance of QAF Limited from 2017 to 2021.
-He was a board member of the Central Provident Fund Board from 2014 to 2020, and held appointments in private companies in Malaysia, Australia, China, Hong Kong and the Philippines.
+Mr Tan has over 30 years of working experience in major listed companies and held various positions in corporate development and communications, officer of GuocoLand Limited from 2008 to 2015 and Director of Financial Officer of GuocoLand Limited from 2008 to 2015 and Director of Finance of QAF Limited from 2017 to 2021.
+He was a board member of the Central Provident Fund Board from 2014.
+Object to 2020, and held appointments in private companies in Malaysia, Australia, China, Hong Kong and the Philippines.